Hugo Travers

-Hugo Travers (/fr/, born 6 April 1997), better known under the pseudonym HugoDécrypte ("HugoDeciphers"), is a French journalist and YouTuber known for his video reporting and interviewers, which have become a popular source of news for young people in France.
+Hugo Travers (/fr/, born 6 April 1997), better known under the pseudonym HugoDécrypte ("HugoDeciphers"), is a French journalist and YouTuber known for his video reporting and interviews, which have become a popular source of news for young people in France.

 Biography

 Early life and education

-Hugo Travers was born on 6 April 1997 in Versailles, Yvelines, Île-de-France.
+Hugo Travers was born on 6 April 1997 in Versailles, Yvelines, Île-de-France and grew up in Ville d'Avray.
 His father is a British national who works in marketing, while his mother works in human resources.
 He obtained his baccalauréat économique et social (ES) with an option internationale at the lycée Jean-Pierre-Vernant in Sèvres, Hauts-de-Seine.
 He entered Sciences Po Paris in 2015 and graduated with a master's degree in communications, Media and Creative Industries in 2020.
 He planned to become a journalist.

 Career

 Radio Londres

 In 2012, while still in school, he launched RadioLondres ("Radio London"), a current affairs website.
 The name was chosen in reference to a hashtag on Twitter that shared the results of that year's French presidential election despite the ongoing period of silence.